DJElke/PersonalPassionProject/README.md

 Personal Passion Project for Expert Development, Devine.

 # The Contractor
-Dier onder Dak VZW
+Myself.

 # Core Project Statement
-In the world we live in today, we have a lot of restrictions.
-For some companies these restrictions can be fatal, for example animal shelters.
-A lot of people will delay or cancel their visit to an animal shelter.
-It isn't attractive to go to such places.
-That's why I wanted to help the animal shelters and give them an alternative to present their pets to potential adopters.
-Also, for the visitors it can be a first impression of the animal they want to adopt.

-That's why I wanted to create an AR application, where people can see the animals through their phone or tablet.
-Users will be able to read information about the animal, save their favorites, ask questions and learn more about the race of the animal.
-Next it will be possible to book an appointment with the shelter to visit the animal.
+This application will be a fun and alternative way for people who want to edit themselves or other objects into photos.
+They won't need to buy Photoshop or have experience using Photoshop.
+The application will take a picture of the person/object they want to paste onto a background image.
+The taken image will provide a cut-out of themselves or the object with a transparent background.
+This makes it easy for the user to just use this cut-out on the background image.
+When this image is taken, they can upload a background image to the editor application.
+Then they can adjust the cut-out by resizing and modifying the lightening so it blends in with the background image.
+The application will ask and bring out the creativity of the users.
+There are endless possibilities.

 # Deliverables
-- An augmented reality application where users can browse and see shelter animals.
-- The user can save the animals in a favorite folder.
+- Taking a photo which will cut-out the person or object and will provide a new image of that cut-out without a background (transparent).
-- The user is able to donate.
+- Being able to upload photos.
-- The user is able to plan an appointment.
+- Being able to edit and adjust the size of an image.
+- Being able to edit and adjust the lightening and other properties of the image.
-- The user is able to ask more information about the animal.
+- Being able to upload the endresult to social media.
-- The user can sign to adopt.
-- The user can (if possible) go to a live view of the animal in the shelter

 # Technology
-Unity
+BASNet or U-2-Net
+Python
+iOS

 # Planning
-- Week 1: Research Unity, proof of concept
+- Week 1: Research BASNet, U-2-Net, Python and iOS with these technologies.
+Making wireframes of the application.
-- Week 2: Designing the animals
+- Week 2: Design of the application and trying out the technologies with own images, making of of the application in Swift.
-- Week 3: Designing the enivornment
+- Week 3: Programming the core functionalities in Swift and applying BASNet/U-2-Net.
-- Week 4: Final touches application + prepairing the jury presentation
+- Week 4: Programming the adjustements of the images + preparing for the jury.
-- Week 5: Jury
+- Week 5: Final touches + jury.

 # Blog URL